 b) The Finance Act 2008 introduced an amendment to the Worker's Welfare Fund Ordinance, 1971 (WWF Ordinance).
 As a result of this amendment it may be construed that all Collective Investment Schemes/mutual funds (CISs) whose income exceeds Rs.
 0.5 million in a tax year, have been brought within scope of the WWF ordinance, thus rendering them liable to pay contribution to WWF at the rate of two percent of their accounting or taxable income, whichever is higher.
 In this regard, a constitutional petition has been filed by certain CISs through their trustees in the Honorable High Court of Sindh (SHC), challenging the applicability of WWF to the CISs, which is pending adjudication.
-In view of the pending decision, the Management Company, as a matter of abundant caution, has decided to continue to maintain the provision for WWF amounting to Rs.1.1 million as at June 30, 2016.
-Had the same not been made the net asset value per unit would have been higher by Rs.0.77 per unit.
-A constitutional petition has been filed in the Honorable Sindh High Court challenging the applicability of WWF to pension funds.
-However, without prejudice, AAML has provided for WWF contribution till June 30, 2016.
-The Workers Welfare Fund is now a provincial subject and under Sindh Workers Welfare Act, 2014 is not applicable to VPS.
+In view of the pending decision, the Management Company, as a matter of abundant caution, has maintained the provision for WWF amounting to Rs.1.1 million as at June 30, 2016.
+The Finance Act, 2015 has excluded Mutual Funds and Collective Investment Schemes from the definition of 'industrial establishment' subject to WWF under WWF Ordinance, 1971.
+Therefore, AAML has not provided for WWF w.e.f.
+July 01, 2015.